purplesyringa/feijoa/README.md

 # Feijoa

+> **Disclaimer:** [CLHash](https://github.com/lemire/clhash) provides better guarantees while performing faster.
+However, it currently doesn't support ARM and requires SSE4.1, while Feijoa supports ARM NEON and only requires [CLMUL](https://en.wikipedia.org/wiki/CLMUL_instruction_set) on x86.
+Do with this what you will.

 **Feijoa** is a highly efficient hash-like cryptographic primitive.

 It provides the same interface that typical salted hash functions provide: you initialize a hasher object with a salt, which then allows you to compute 64-bit hashes of byte objects.
 However, the security guarantees differ from those of typical hash functions like xxhash or SHA: